How can GPR scanning Miami trusts help my construction job?

-Whether your construction project is just breaking ground, doing a renovation, or prepping for final commissioning, or at any point between, you need to know what lies below the surface.
+Whether your construction project in Miami, West Palm Beach, or South Florida is just breaking ground, doing a renovation, beginning a ground-penetrating radar project, or prepping for final commissioning or imaging, or at any point between, you need an image of what lies below the surface.
 In the old days, a contractor’s only choice when initiating subsurface digging, cutting, coring, or drilling was to review the site drawings and hope the final product lined up so their operations could be carried out safely.
 If they didn’t, underground utility lines, post-tension cables, and reinforcing steel could all be damaged, just to name a few, especially when using a core drill or when there was a need for a concrete cut.

 GPR scans concrete, asphalt, soil, or other materials and reveals what lies behind, within, or beneath the material.
 The GPR concrete scanning equipment can reveal obstructions, anomalies, and voids in material, facilitating damage prevention and maximizing your crew’s safety, efficiency and accuracy by pinpointing the precise location of conduits, plumbing pipes, post-tension cables, and other potential hazards.

-Safe2Core Miami offers concrete GPR scanning, video pipe inspection and underground utility locate services to all the Miami area as well as south and southeast Florida, including:
+Safe2Core Miami offers concrete GPR scanning and imaging, video pipe inspection and underground utility location services to all the Miami area as well as south and southeast Florida, including:

 - And many more communities!